Tinkerforge/doc/en/source/Hardware/Bricklets/Remote_Switch.rst

 To control remote switches or dimmers the house code and the receiver code must be known.
 These codes are typically configurable with small DIP-switches inside the remote switch or dimmer.
+Please note that house and receiver code is sometimes otherwise labeled.
+In the following example image the removed cover of the DIP switch is labeled with "System Code" and "Unit Code".
+"System Code" means house code and with "Unit Code" the receiver code is meant.

 .. image:: /Images/Bricklets/bricklet_remote_dip_switch_350.jpg
    :scale: 100 %